vapor-ware/synse-server/proposals/v3/server.md

 In addition, the log levels of logs messages should be adjusted to the appropriate severity.

+We will also want to add structured logging, particularly around reads, writes, and transactions.
+This will be useful for tracing calls across multiple contains/VMs/machines.
+A potential solution for structured logging is: https://github.com/hynek/structlog

 ### Python 3.7
 Bumping Python to 3.7 will bring some improved performance.
 Support for Python 3.6 will not be dropped.